pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 ## Configuration

 By default, the application stores its configuration in the `config.json` file.
-This file can be modified to change the configuration of the application.
+You can modify this file to change the configuration of the application.

 * `logLevel`: Sets the minimum required level for log messages to be output.
 See [Logging Levels](#logging-levels) for the list of available